LIFETIME DEAL — LIMITED TIME

 Funding Options for Your Publishing Company

-Crowdfunding platforms like Kickstarter or Indiegogo can help you raise funds while also gauging interest in your titles.
+• Crowdfunding — Platforms like Kickstarter or Indiegogo can help you raise funds and validate demand.
+It also forces you to build momentum early.

 Tips to Reduce Startup Costs